aristanetworks/goarista/README.md

 ## cmd

-### occlient
+### ockafka

-Client for the gRPC OpenConfig service for getting and setting the configuration and state of a network device.
+Client for the OpenConfig gRPC interface that publishes updates to Kafka.

 ### ocredis